 Frames accepts written pieces and video essays for consideration through both an open call system and through special, themed issues.
-Written pieces can be either essays, which should be approximately 5,000 words in length, including all Notes and Bibliography, or shorter articles where the length may vary between 500 and 1500 words.
+Written pieces can be either essays, which should be between 5,000 and 7,000 words in length, including footnotes (and excluding bibliography), or shorter articles where the length may vary between 1,000 and 3,000 words.

 Video essays can be of varying length, and should be discussed with the editors on a case-by-case basis.

 Both written pieces and video essays submitted to Frames should not be under consideration elsewhere, and should preferably be original and previously unpublished.

 Written pieces should follow The Chicago Manual of Style for citations and references, using the Notes and Bibliography system (http://www.chicagomanualofstyle.org/tools_citationguide.html).
 They should be double-spaced and typed in Times New Roman size 12; and should contain page numbers.
 All titles should appear at the beginning of the document (left aligned), in bold type, font size 12.

 The name of the author, or any indication of the author’s identity, should not appear on the essay document for reasons of anonymous peer-reviewing.
 Shorter articles will not be peer-reviewed.

 Written pieces should be sent as a Word document attachmen, in .doc format, not .docx, and no RTFs or PDFs.